 RELIGIOUS-RELATED ACTIVITIES AND PRACTICES

 The board recognizes that views and opinions regarding the relationship of the schools and religion are diverse.
-While community opinions are important in shaping policy, the board must give primary credence to the United States and Washington state constitutions, state law and the decisions made by the respective courts when establishing guidelines for making decisions regarding religious-related activities and practices.
-The board further accepts the declaration of the state board of education that “all students . . . possess the constitutional right to the free exercise of religion and to have their schools free from sectarian control or influence.”
+While community opinions are important in shaping policy, the board must give primary credence to the United States and Washington State constitutions, state law, and the decisions made by the respective courts when establishing guidelines for making decisions regarding religious-related activities and practices.
+All students possess the constitutional right to the free exercise of religion and to have their schools free from sectarian control or influence.
 To this end, the board hereby establishes the following guidelines to preserve the rights of all students within the framework of the respective constitutions.

-All religious-related instructional materials and/or activities must relate to a secular student learning goals or standards.
+All religious-related instructional materials and/or activities must relate to secular student learning goals or standards.

 B. A student may decline to participate in a school activity that is contrary to his/her religious convictions upon request of the student or the student’s parent.